-Athletic Training Facility (ATF) opens for treatment 30minutes before school dismissal and closes 15 minutes after the last practice or home event ends.
+The ATF opens for treatment 30 minutes before school dismissal and closes 15 minutes after the last practice or home event ends.
 The ATF may be closed if home events require on-field coverage.
 Weekend hours are on an as needed basis, but has to be notified by the coach at least 24 hours in advance of a practice that needs coverage.
 The athletic trainers are available for treatments and evaluations by appointment only from 10:00 a.m. - 2:00 p.m.
 Monday - Friday.

-Home Practice Coverage: The Athletic Training Staff will set-up each field with a cooler of water and bottles.
+Home Practice Coverage: The athletic trainers will set-up each field with a cooler of water and bottles.
 It's the team's responsibility to return the cooler and bottles to the ATF at the end of each practice.
 Athletic trainers will be at practices for contact sports and when ATF coverage allows.
-If you need to talk with an Athletic Trainer, you should call the Athletic Training Facility at (434) 295-5550 ext.
-3 or the Athletic trainers' cell phone numbers: Jeremy Eith (434) 987-3631 & Lizzie Leitch (434) 987-6239.
+If you need to talk with an Athletic Trainer, you should call the ATF at (434) 295-5550 ext.
+3 or the trainers' cell phone numbers: Lizzie Leitch (434) 987-6239 and Cody Lawson (434) 981-6119.

-Home Game Coverage: The Athletic Training Staff will provide on-field coverage for home competitions.
+Home Game Coverage: The athletic trainers will provide on-field coverage for home competitions.
 Priority of coverage will be determined by contact/injury risk of sport, numbers, type of competition, and location.
-The Athletic Training staff will communicate this with all coaches prior.
+The athletic trainers will communicate this with all coaches prior.

-Away Game Coverage: The Athletic Training Staff will provide away game coverage to football and other varsity sports when scheduling allows.
+Away Game Coverage: The athletic trainers will provide away game coverage to football and other varsity sports when scheduling allows.

-Holiday Coverage: The Athletic Training Staff is not required to be on-campus for holidays.
+Holiday Coverage: The athletic trainers is not required to be on-campus for holidays.
 If you need rehab, please speak with one of the Athletic Trainers in advance to see if it's possible.
 The more notice the staff has, the better chance there is for them to accommodate.